 THE DETAILS: The momentary glow that appears above the heads of the astronauts in some TV pictures isn’t a studio light reflected by the hypothetical wires used to simulate low lunar gravity.
 It's usually a reflection off the radio antenna located at the top of the astronauts' backpack.

 This antenna was flat and shiny (Figure 6.6-1), so it was hard to see it when its edges faced the camera but it became suddenly visible, reflecting the sunlight, when the astronaut turned (Figures 6.6-2 and 6.6-3).

 Figure 6.6-1.
 Detail of the flat VHF antenna stored on the backpack of astronaut Charlie Duke’s suit (Apollo 16).
 Credit: K.C.
 Groneman and D.B.
 Eppler, NASA Johnson.

-Figure 6-16.
-A strange glow above an astronaut’s head.
+Figure 6.6-2.
+A strange colored glow above an astronaut’s head.